Dxsonu7/Dxsonu7/README.md

   - Interned at Union Pacific as a Software Engineer, Gen AI (Reduce information retrieval time from hours to second - RAG, LLMs, Semantic chunking)
   - Interned at Vermeer Corporation as a Software Engineer (Full-stack, Embedded, and Desktop Apps)
   - Interned at Diamond Vogel as a Programming Intern (Web Development and Database Programming)
-  - Received scholarship and stipend from Google to attend TechWise bootcamp virtually and at Carneige Mellon University
+  - Received scholarship and stipend from Google to attend TechWise bootcamp virtually and at Carnegie Mellon University
   - Lead Student IT Technician at Northwestern College (managed 12+ workstudy and support 1700+ staff and college student)

 ### 📍 What Am I Doing?